n0mad1k/ops-logger/README.md

-# RedTeam Logger
+# Ops Logger

 A comprehensive terminal logging solution for red team operations with tmux integration.

 ## Overview

-RedTeam Logger provides automated logging and recording of terminal sessions during security operations.
+Ops Logger provides automated logging and recording of terminal sessions during security operations.
 It captures commands, outputs, and full terminal recordings for documentation, evidence gathering, and audit trails.

 Key features:
 - **Shell-Agnostic**: Works with bash and zsh shells running inside tmux